-SCOTCAT Credits: 20 SCQF Level 11 Semester: 2 Planned timetable: To be arranged.
+SCOTCAT Credits: 20 SCQF Level 11 Semester 2

+Academic year: 2018/9

+Planned timetable: To be arranged.

 This module provides the opportunity for postgraduate students to develop their skills of literary and textual analysis through directed reading on a topic of their choice.
 They will be able to study an author, discursive genre, or school in German literature, cultural studies or theory from the Medieval age to the modern day, and learn to generate original research questions on their chosen topic.